graybeal/cf-conventions/FAQ.md

 <a name="stdnames_find"></a>
 ### How can I find the standard name I need?
 To find standard names that describe your data, open up the latest Standard Name table (as HTML, XML, or PDF) and search through it for words typically used for your data.
-(Because standard names contain no blanks, you may want tosearch for one word at a time, or even part of a word, rather than a full phrase like "air temperature".)
+(Because standard names contain no blanks, you may want to search for one word at a time, or even part of a word, rather than a full phrase like "air temperature".)
 If you can not find any matches, you can browse the table to see the kinds of names that exist -- names strongly lean toward environmental modeling and observation data, especially in atmosphere and ocean science.

 If you can't find any matches, send an email to the CF-Metadata list describing your variables.
 (See the [question on asking for a new standard name](#stdnames_ask).)